Skip to Content

 HCA Florida Largo Hospital joins groundbreaking study on treatment for Coronary Artery Disease

-The ongoing study at HCA Florida Largo Hospital seeks to explore the efficacy of drug-eluting balloons, which are uniquely designed with a drug-coated surface that releases medication over time, eliminating the need for a stent.
+The study at HCA Florida Largo Hospital explores the efficacy of drug-eluting balloons, which release medication over time, eliminating the need for a stent.

 August 19, 2024